Al Snow: Al Snow Wrestling Academy

 Near the end of 2015, Al Snow and Simon Van Der Wolf started a training academy, originally based in the UK but since expanded to include branches in many other countries.
 They along with other professional wrestlers (including Joe E. Legend, Doug Williams, Phil Powers, Jonny Storm, John Klinger, and many more) held tryouts in February 2016.
 In April 2019, local media in Louisville reported that the academy had applied to the Kentucky Department of Education for formal accreditation as a vocational school.
 The academy has developed a two-year, 60-credit hour program (on the semester system) in all aspects of the wrestling business, ranging from in-ring performance to writing and TV production.
 Assuming state approval is received, the Louisville academy will start accepting applications for the vocational program in May 2019 and start accredited instruction that August.

 Personal life

 Snow has been married three times.
 He married Pam Sarven in 1986 and the couple had two children.
 They divorced in 2004.
 His second wife was fellow wrestler Cynthia Lynch who wrestled under the name of Bobcat.
 They married in 2009 and divorced in 2015.
 In 2017, he married his third wife, Jessica Gousha.
 In 2021, Snow saved the life of a child from an ocean riptide at Santa Rosa Beach.

+On April 6, 2026, via his social media accounts, Sarven announced that he had received the honorary tile of Kentucky Colonel.
+The certificate was signed by Governor Andy Beshear with a certificate date of March 25, 2025.